 - Travel in numbers - Especially at night, join your fellow group members when exploring rather than hitting the streets solo.

 But what if a serious situation occurs in one of our destinations?
 We make our travel decisions based on the advice of the above governmental sources as well as our local partners and friends.
 We're committed to making decisions that keep our travelers safe whether it requires a cancellation prior to departure, or repatriation during a trip.
 We'll take this as another opportunity to mention comprehensive travel insurance if you're concerned that the destination you're visiting may for some reason become unsafe to travel to.
 As local events and safety are always changing over time, we encourage you to contact us (or refer to above governmental sources) if you have a current concern, and be aware of the booking conditions that relate to your travel with us.

-Our regular payment and cancellation policies have been ammended to allow balance payments 30 days prior to trip departure (from 60 days prior) to provide extra flexibility for travelers with trips through August 31, 2020.
 If a "LEVEL 3" designation from the CDC applies to any place we operate, or if situations outside of our control keep us from being able to operate a trip, we will proactively contact our travelers at least 30 days prior to their trip with information and will issue a full credit for future travel.